SOFTWARE-CLINIC/featurebook/README.md

 * Single Gherkin source file contains a description of a single feature
 * Source files have `.feature` extension
+* A feature name displayed in the navigation tree is inferred from the corresponding Gherkin source file name, i.e. it's a titleized base file name.
+For example, `list_users.feature` becomes `List Users`.

 A Gherkin source file usually looks like this: